 Can I see a model of the Campus Central building?

 Yes, a model of the proposed Campus Central building and external landscaping is available to view on level 2 of the Library.

 What disruption will students, staff and visitors to the campus face?

-Campus Central works start on 29 April 2019.
+Campus Central works started on 29 April 2019.
 Inevitably, there will be some noise and disruption as the major works progress, but we’re working closely with all our stakeholders and contractors to ensure that we are able to mitigate this impact.
 The latest information and regular updates about the project will be posted on this web page.

 How will access be impacted during the planned works?